orval-labs/orval/docs/src/pages/guides/client-with-zod.md

 title: Client with Zod
 ---

-If you want to use `zod` with your `swr` or `TanStack Query` client, you can do so by configuring it as follows.
+To use Zod with your SWR or TanStack Query client, do so by configuring it as follows.

 ## Example of orval.config.js